Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 Various approaches such as have been used to solve this ranking problem.
 A survey in [@gonzalez-diaz_paired_2014] has applied Scores, Maximum Likelihood, Fair Bets, Least Squares, Recursive Bucholz and Generalised row sum methods to approach the problem.

 Another perspective on this is that the tournament is made up of edges where each edge has a chance of being wrong (an upset occurred).
 Taking this view we can try to flip edges until we make the tournament acyclic.
-This is similar to the Kemeny ranking [@kenyon-mathieu_how_2007] method we use in section 6.4.
+This is closely related to the Kemeny ranking [@kenyon-mathieu_how_2007] method we use in section 6.4.

 Our project can be viewed as a variation of this concept.
 In sports, upsets can occur due to various external factors, leading to "noise" in the outcome.
 However, in our project, the "noise" is concentrated in the peer grader making the pairwise comparison.